 Michigan’s governor and senators are strong supporters of LGBT+ equality.
 Michigan does not have a law allowing religious exemptions to civil rights laws.

 It’s a felony to knowingly, secretly expose someone to HIV.
-There has been no policy on transgender healthcare coverage under the state’s Medicaid plan since 2016, a slight improvement on the prior status quo of refusing to cover it.
+State Medicaid plans covers trans healthcare in line with the ACA.
 The state prohibits transgender exclusions in private health insurance.
 Michigan’s hate crimes law doesn’t enumerate sexual orientation or gender identity.

 16% of transgender employees in Michigan report being harassed in the past year due to their gender identity, and 22% report mistreatment such as being forced to use a restroom not matching gender.
 25% of LGBT+ Michiganders report food insecurity, compared to 15% of non-LGBT+s.
 The LGBT+ unemployment rate (10%) is twice the non-LGBT+ rate.